GianpaoloPascasi/viceversa-tech-test/README.md

 ## ----> Gianpaolo's explanations <----

 # Framework: NestJS
 This project was bootstrapped using `NestJS` because it's scalable, has a lot of addons and allows us to give a more solid structure to the project.
 Cons: it's slower in setting up than Express.
-ExpressJS gives us more freedom and surely is faster for a first-use but you need to be strict and keep an eye on the project struture to not fall in a mess.
+ExpressJS gives us more freedom and surely is faster for a first-use but you need to be disciplined and keep the project structure under control to not fall in a mess when the codebase grows.

-# Auth: simple JWT
+# Auth: JWT
-I used a widely npm packahe `jsonwebtoken` that gives us enough security to not let people join the service without signup.
-It's not complex to setup, it's sufficient for the purpose of the project.
-Using other modules like Passport costed too much time and I don't think is mandatory.
-Plus, for how NestJS works (but also Express) we can still do a little refactor and put in place another auth system.
+JWT is the best method to authenticate requests in a RESTful service.
+I used a widely downloaded npm packahe `jsonwebtoken` that gives us enough security to not let people join the service without being authenticated.
+It's not complex to setup and it's sufficient for the purpose of the project.
+Using other modules like Passport costed too much time.
+Plus, for how NestJS works we can still do a little refactor and put in place another auth system.
-I didn't manage cases like double jwt existing for a user (both not expired but issued in different times).
+I didn't manage cases like double valid issued jwts for a user (both not expired but issued in different times).

 # In memory storage: TypeORM + SQLite
 I choose to use `TypeORM` because it will help us in case the project gets bigger. `SQLite` was a forced choice because it's the only dbms that allows in-memory storage.
 I could also use something like Redis (when i read or listen to "in-memory storage" i think to that) but I think that TypeORM is a better choice because: